alljones/how-to-server/README.md

-# how-to-server
+# Server Connection
-Connecting Two Server Example
+This is a "How-to" example of connecting two servers.